-Voluntary Final Appeals for Eligibility Claims
+Voluntary Final Appeal Process for Eligibility

-If you wish to have the NRECA - Appeals Committee review your denied appeal, you may request a voluntary final appeal for eligibility claims.
+If you wish to have the NRECA - Appeals Committee review your denied appeal, you may follow the voluntary final appeal process for eligibility.
 Using this process has no effect on your rights to any other benefits under the Business Travel Accident Insurance Plan or your right to take legal action.
-Before you submit your voluntary final appeal, you may request additional information about the process by calling CBA.
+Before you submit your voluntary final appeal, you may request additional information about the process by calling NRECA's Cooperative Benefit Administrators, Inc. (CBA) at 866.673.2299.

-Your voluntary final appeal must be filed in writing with the NRECA - Appeals Committee by the filing deadline described in the Voluntary Final Appeal Timeline for Eligibility Claims table).
+Your voluntary final appeal must be filed in writing with the NRECA Appeals Committee by the filing deadline described in the table below.
 The review period begins when the appeal is received, regardless of whether the reviewer has all of the information necessary to decide the appeal.
 The reviewer may need additional time to complete their review and may notify you of an extension.

-Voluntary Final Appeal Timeline for Eligibility Claims Filing deadline Within 60 days of the date you receive NRECA's written denial of your eligibility appeal You will be notified of a determination Within 60 days of the date MetLife receives the appeal unless you are notified by MetLife that an extension or more time is needed to evaluate your appeal before the initial 60-day period is over Determination extension period One period of up to 60 days
+Voluntary Final Appeal Process for Eligibility Timeline Filing deadline Within 60 days of the date you receive NRECA's written denial of your eligibility appeal When you will be notified of a determination Within 60 days of the date MetLife receives the appeal unless you are notified by MetLife that an extension or more time is needed to evaluate your appeal before the initial 60-day period is over Determination extension period One period of up to 60 days